I want to fight Queenie.

 She’s twenty-five, works at a London newspaper, has great friends–English rose Darcy, Peckham gyal Kyazike, and posh Cassandra–and a loving, if troubled Jamaican immigrant family.
 Yet, when her long-term boyfriend–an annoyingly basic white guy who lets his uncle make racist jokes–breaks up with her and throws her out of the apartment, Queenie goes into a spiral that is frankly hard to watch.
 She starts messing up at work, drinking too much and sleeping with a string of the most hopeless losers I’ve ever seen on a page–married men, objectifying fetishists, weirdos, creeps, geeks and a few alarmingly open racists.
 These men are all white or Asian, and it almost goes without saying that misogynoir and internalized self-disgust play a large part in Queenie’s struggle to heal.

 I’ve been talking about Queenie and Company as though they were real people, and they really do feel alive, which is a testament to Carty-Williams talent for character.
 This book has been called a Black British Bridget Jones, and there’s something to that.
-Culturally I appreciated reading something real and feminine and modern about an British Jamaican woman, but at least Bridget was having fun.
-Queenie is in real pain, and it hurts to live life with her for a few months worth of miserable plot twists after plot twist.
+Culturally I appreciated reading something real and feminine and modern about a British Jamaican woman, but at least Bridget was having fun.
+Queenie is in real pain, and it hurts to live life with her for a few months worth of miserable plot twists.
 There’s something true in Queenie’s pain that goes beyond entertainment and hits Black women in a very real and tender place–especially those of us who, like her, are too soft and squishy for the hard roles a white supremacist world often tries to foist on us.
 But she and her family and friends feel so real, and are so determined to reach a loving, joyful place in life despite being dealt some really crappy cards that it all feels worth it in the end.
 I was genuinely surprised at how caught up in Queenie’s life I was and how deep the empathy ran, even when I wanted to snatch her up or was squirming from secondhand embarrassment.
 I wasn’t expecting to be so touched by the ending, either.
 It’s happy, but not perfect, and while it’s a very, very small victory, it feels so hard-earned that you can’t help but cheer Queenie on.

 5 stars and a smiley emoji in the group text to Queenie.